PennLINC/aslprep/docs/outputs.rst

      1.168398	17.575331	0.0721193	0	0.0207752	0.0463124	-0.000270924	0	0
      1.085204	16.323904	0.0348966	0	0	0.0457372	0	0	0
      1.01591	15.281561	0.0333937	0.010164	-0.0103568	0.0424513	0	0	0.00019174

+Confounds include the six head-motion parameters (three rotations and three translations), which are common outputs from the head-motion correction (also known as *realignment*).
+*ASLPrep* also generates framewise displacement, `DVARS`, and `std_dvars`.
+Confound variables calculated in *ASLprep* are stored separately for each subject, session and run in :abbr:`TSV (tab-separated value)` files, with one column for each confound variable.

 *******************